paulojblack/pauloblackcom/src/markdown/20230526-big-brain-day.md

 to leave their teammates in the dust as they sprint towards a deliverable.
 I've also seen the anxiety and competitiveness that can come out of those exercises overshadow team and skill building.
 Hackathons have their place, but for Big Brain Day, I emphasize that the KPI is the ability of any given developer participating in the exercise to speak to any decision or tradeoff made along the way.
-The pressure's off, the fun is on, and my only requirement is that no one leaves their teammates behind.
+The pressure's off and my only requirement is that no one leaves their teammates behind.

 I want to improve my team's infrastructure skills, demystify the back end and get them excited about doing infra and